Compare Products |

 “People are shocked to find out there’s something like this in the Arctic, because Alaska usually gets the impression that there’s an old bush pilot operating out of a shack somewhere with a taped-up, beat-up airplane.”Jim Rowe, president and CEO, Bering Air

 The high payloads the airplane is known for, along with the lighter Garmin™ G1000™ avionics suite installed in each of Bering Air’s new turboprops, also allow the airplanes to carry even more – a benefit to Bering Air’s business.

 “For us, a pound translates to about $0.50 an hour.
 So if you have a 200-pound lighter airplane, that airplane can generate $100 an hour more.
 And if you multiply that times a thousand hours a year, that’s $100,000 a year just by being 200 pounds lighter.
-That’s significant.”
+That’s significant,” Rowe said.

-The decision to refresh Bering Air’s collection was an important one, Rowe said.
-As president and CEO of the company since its inception in 1979, the veteran Alaska pilot has gradually deferred leadership to the Bering Air management team, which includes his two sons.
+The decision to refresh Bering Air’s collection was an important one.
+As president and CEO of the company since its inception in 1979, the veteran Alaska pilot has gradually deferred leadership to the Bering Air management team, which today includes his two sons.

 Bering Air is the only carrier in western Alaska with clearance to fly across the international date line into Russia.
 In 1988, Rowe completed the first non-military flight across the U.S. border with Russia since the start of the Cold War.